 \begin{defn} (a) An outer automorphism $\phi\in \Out(F_N)$ is called {\em irreducible with irreducible powers (iwip)} if no positive power of $\phi$ preserves the conjugacy class of a proper free factor of $F_N$.

-(b) An outer automorphisms $\phi\in \Out(F_N)$ is called \emph{atoroidal} if it has no non-trivial periodic conjugacy classes, i.e. if there do not exist $t\ge 1$ and $w\in F_N-\{1\}$ such that $\phi^t$ fixes the conjugacy class $[w]$ of $w$ in $F_N$. \end{defn}
+(b) An outer automorphism $\phi\in \Out(F_N)$ is called \emph{atoroidal} if it has no non-trivial periodic conjugacy classes, i.e. if there do not exist $t\ge 1$ and $w\in F_N-\{1\}$ such that $\phi^t$ fixes the conjugacy class $[w]$ of $w$ in $F_N$. \end{defn}

-It was proved in~\cite{BH92} that for $N\ge 2$ an iwip automorphisms $\phi \in \Out(\FN)$ is non-atoroidal if and only if $\phi$ is induced, via an identification of $\FN$ with the fundamental group of a compact surface $S$ with a single boundary component, by a pseudo-Anosov homeomorphisms $h: S \to S$.
+It was proved in~\cite{BH92} that for $N\ge 2$ an iwip automorphism $\phi \in \Out(\FN)$ is non-atoroidal if and only if $\phi$ is induced, via an identification of $\FN$ with the fundamental group of a compact surface $S$ with a single boundary component, by a pseudo-Anosov homeomorphism $h: S \to S$.

 \begin{rem} The terminology ``iwip'' derives from the groundbreaking paper \cite{BH92}: Bestvina-Handel call an element $\phi\in \Out(F_N)$ is \emph{reducible} if there exists a free product decomposition $F_N=C_1\ast\dots C_k\ast F'$, where $k\ge 1$ and $C_i\ne \{1\}$, such that $\phi$ permutes the conjugacy classes of subgroups $C_1,\dots, C_k$ in $F_N$.
 An element $\phi\in \Out(F_N)$ is called \emph{irreducible} if it is not reducible.